uptonking/note4yaoo/thread-blogger-creator.md

   - info
     - https://twitter.com/chris_whong
     - https://github.com/chriswhong
+  - works
+    - qri, nyctaxi for A Day in the Life
   - artwork1: qri
     - qri (“query”) is a global dataset version control system (GDVCS) built on the distributed web
     - https://qri.io/